OpenMD/OpenMD/samples/protein/README.md

 ###############################################################################
 ```

-Don't worry if your numbers aren't an exact match with ours, random number generation plays a roll in how we got here (`thermalizer`).
+Don't worry if your numbers aren't an exact match with ours, random number generation plays a role in how we got here (`thermalizer`).
 These are averages and confidence intervals for the thermodynamic quantities we've been tracking throughout the simulation.
 For the raw data, plot the `warm.stat` file in something like `xmgrace` to see how these thermodynamic quantities change with time:
 ```
 xmgrace -nxy warm.stat
 ```